 - Site C will be among the most cost-effective resource options for BC Hydro ratepayers.

-- Site C will create approximately 10,000 person-years of direct employment during construction, and about 33,000 total person-years of employment through all stages of development and construction.
+- Site C will create approximately 13,000 person-years of direct employment during construction.

 - Construction will also provide significant opportunities for businesses of all sizes.